peterkaminski/ios-music-production_peterkaminski_wiki/Getting Started.md

 You might think you want a DAW (see [[Types of Apps]]), and that's not a bad place to start.
 The easier DAWs to start with might be Korg Gadget 2 or Beatmaker 3.
 They are both wonderful; I think for a beginner getting used to DAWs, I'd pick Gadget.

 (My personal go-to pro DAW, after getting used to Gadget, is Cubasis 3, which works with my desktop DAW, Cubase.
-Other folks might also use GarageBand or Logic Pro, which is now available for iOS, or any of another of good iOS apps.)
+Other folks might also use GarageBand or Logic Pro, which is now available for iOS, or any of a number of good iOS apps.)

 For more about DAWs, Jakob Haq has this great overview: [My Top iOS DAW and Music Production Apps](https://www.youtube.com/watch?v=b1inq9I8HgU) (YouTube)